 Cub recruitment rates to 1 year of age were estimated as: {1 - (cub mortalities / total cubs observed)}, based on observations of radio-collared females (Hovey and McLellan 1996).
-Mortality was assumed when a cub disappeared or if the mother died.
+Mortality was assumed when a cub disappeared or if the mother died with no other evidence of cub surviving.
 Cubs were defined as bears < 1.0-year-old.